bc-kim/bc-kim.github.io/_pages/Blog/CANOpen.md

   nav: "blog"

 ---
-# STM-Motor control

 This page introduces brief information about a method to control the motor using CANOpen communication and Nucleo F-446 RE board.

-** Contents in this paper is just written as I understood, so there may be mistakes.
-Please [email][email] me if any information in this page is incorrect.

 ## 1. CANOpen Communication
 CANOpen communication is one of